By the CSG Justice Center

 Senators Cornyn and Portman both discussed bipartisan legislation introduced last November to support further recidivism-reduction efforts across the country.
 Senator Cornyn co-authored the Recidivism Reduction and Public Safety Act with Senator Sheldon Whitehouse (D-RI).
 A champion of the Second Chance Act of 2008, Senator Portman introduced the Second Chance Reauthorization Act of 2013 with Senator Patrick Leahy (D-VT), Congressmen Danny Davis (D-IL), and James Sensenbrenner (R-WI).

-Denise O’Donnell, Director of the U.S. Department of Justice’s Bureau of Justice Assistance, commended the NRRC report and the states represented in the panel.
-Director O’Donnell also announced developments in the Second Chance Act and Justice Reinvestment Initiative grant programs.
-Three states will be selected for additional funding through the Second Chance Act Statewide Recidivism Reduction program, and Alabama, Nebraska, and Washington State will be launching justice reinvestment projects this month.
+The U.S. Department of Justice’s Bureau of Justice Assistance recently announced that three states will be selected for additional funding through the Second Chance Act Statewide Recidivism Reduction program, and Alabama, Nebraska, and Washington State will be launching justice reinvestment projects this month.